eser/stack/fp/README.md

 console.log(`Is Same: ${source === newOne}`);
 ```

-### removeFirstMatchFromObject(source, predicate)
+### removeFirstMatchFromObject(source, predicateFn)

-removes first matching item from an object.
+removes the first property in an object that matches the provided predicate
+function (`predicateFn`).

 ```js
 import { removeFirstMatchFromObject } from "$cool/fp/remove-first-match-from-object.ts";